Journal

 Architecture Ireland is the journal of the Royal Institute of the Architects of Ireland.
-Issue #309 focuses on the theme of ‘Obsolescence’.
+Issue #309 focuses on the theme of ‘obsolescence’.

-Conceptions of change: An architectural history of obsolescence
+An architectural history of obsolescence

-Calculating the cost of building: Obsolescence, architecture, and the climate crisis
+Obsolescence, architecture, and the climate crisis

-Thinking about the future: Designing buildings for retrofit
+Designing buildings for retrofit

-Non-linear thinking: Obsolescence within a circular built environment
+Obsolescence within a circular built environment

-Expiry date unknown: The precious persistence of the Phibsboro Centre
+The precious persistence of the Phibsboro Centre

 Colin Connect Transport Hub